 Your Estate Plan Includes More Than Just a Will

-You May Not Realize All of Your Estate Planning Needs
+You Might Not Realize All of Your Estate Planning Needs

 An estate plan is a complex, holistic legal compilation of documents that cover end-of-life decisions; caretaking decisions should you become incapacitated, as well as the disbursement of assets you own.